HypeCheck

 Absorption & Bioavailability

-Unknown — no pharmacokinetic or absorption data available from the provided studies
+Unknown — no pharmacokinetic data available from the provided studies

 Red Flags to Watch For

-• Potential drug interactions in elderly IBD patients taking immunosuppressants or other medications — consult a doctor before use
+• May interact with medications in elderly patients with IBD — consult a doctor before use if on prescription drugs

-• Essiac, a popular herbal blend containing slippery elm, showed no improvement in quality of life for breast cancer patients — do not use as a cancer treatment
+• Essiac, a popular herbal blend containing slippery elm, showed no improvement in quality of life for breast cancer patients in a clinical study

 Products Containing Slippery Elm